Sophia (empress): Later life

 Sophia retained her rank as augusta and continued to hold a section of the palace for herself.
-Meanwhile, her rival Ino Anastasia was also proclaimed augusta.
+She still had some influence to discuss various matters of government.
+Meanwhile, Ino Anastasia was also proclaimed augusta.
 The situation was not to Sophia's liking, and John of Ephesus records further arguments over financial policy.
 Gregory of Tours records that Sophia took part in a conspiracy to depose Tiberius and replace him with another Justinian, younger brother of the Justin murdered in Alexandria.
+She hoped to regain her former power as empress consort and a share of the emperor's power.

-Tiberius reacted by seizing of much of her property, dismissing her loyal servants, and appointing replacements loyal to him.
-However her rank and presence in the palace remained.
+Tiberius reacted by seizing much of her property, dismissing her loyal servants, and appointing replacements loyal to him.
+However, her rank and presence in the palace remained.
 Theophanes records that in 579 Sophia retired to the Sophiai, a palace built in her honor, and says that she held her own minor court and was honored as the mother of Tiberius.

 Return to the Great Palace

 On 14 August 582, Tiberius died.
+However, Sophia remained relevant in Byzantine politics.
+This is because when he felt himself declining in health, Tiberius is said to have sent for Sophia to ask her advice on who his successor should be.
 He was succeeded by Maurice, a general betrothed to Constantina.
 Gregory of Tours reported that Sophia had planned to marry Tiberius to regain the throne, but the marriage of Constantina and Maurice took place in Autumn 582.
-The ceremony was performed by Patriarch John IV of Constantinople and is described in detail by Theophylact Simocatta.
-Constantina was proclaimed an augusta while both Sophia and Anastasia also kept the same title.
-John of Ephesus mentions that all three augustas resided in the Great Palace, which would mean either that Sophia's retirement was temporary or that Theophanes misreported her status.
+Constantina was also proclaimed augusta and John of Ephesus mentions that all three augustas resided in the Great Palace, which would mean either that Sophia's retirement was temporary or that Theophanes misreported her status.

 Final years

 Anastasia was the first of the three women to die.
 Theophanes places her death in 593.
 Constantina seems to have enjoyed better relations with Sophia than her mother did.
 Theophanes records their having jointly offered a precious crown as an Easter present to Maurice in 601.
 He accepted their gift, but then ordered it hung over the altar of Hagia Sophia as his own tribute to the church.
 According to Theophanes, this was taken an insult by both augustas and caused a rift in the marriage.

-The Easter of 601 was also the last time Sophia was mentioned in sources.
+The Easter of 601 was also the last time that is heard of Sophia.
 Whether she survived to see the deposition of Maurice in 602 is unclear.
 According to the Book of Ceremonies, she received an imperial burial at the Church of the Holy Apostles beside her husband.